What Happens if You Default on Student Loans (It’s Not Pretty)

 Unfortunately, thousands of student borrowers default on their loans every year.
 These are some of the common reasons for student loan default.

-Don’t wait till you reach a point that you have no other option but to let your student loans go into default.
+Don’t wait till you reach a point where you have no other option but to let your student loans go into default.
 You’ve seen how serious the consequences can be.

 Use these tips to avoid getting into this dreaded scenario.

-Set up automatic payments to reduce the odds of missing payments.
-When you set up auto pay, your loan payments will be transferred from your account to your lender’s account by the specified due date.
+- Set up automatic payments so you don’t miss them.
+When you set up auto-pay, your loan payments will be transferred from your account to your lender’s account by the specified due date.
 You don’t have to set due date or payment reminders.
-This reducing the odds of missing payments and getting into default.
+This reduces the odds of missing payments and getting into default.

-What happens if you default on student loans can have a number of serious compensations.
-The tips mentioned will help you stay on top of your loan payments and avoid the dreaded default.
+What happens if you don’t pay student loans has severe consequences, which is why it’s important to stay on top of your loan payments from day one.
 Get more tips on how to prevent student loan default.